Amino acid: Chemical building blocks

-Aspirational uses
+Potential uses

 Fertilizer

 The chelating ability of amino acids is sometimes used in fertilizers to facilitate the delivery of minerals to plants in order to correct mineral deficiencies, such as iron chlorosis.
 These fertilizers are also used to prevent deficiencies from occurring and to improve the overall health of the plants.

 Biodegradable plastics

 Amino acids have been considered as components of biodegradable polymers, which have applications as environmentally friendly packaging and in medicine in drug delivery and the construction of prosthetic implants.
 An interesting example of such materials is polyaspartate, a water-soluble biodegradable polymer that may have applications in disposable diapers and agriculture.
 Due to its solubility and ability to chelate metal ions, polyaspartate is also being used as a biodegradable antiscaling agent and a corrosion inhibitor.

 Synthesis

 Chemical synthesis

 The commercial production of amino acids usually relies on mutant bacteria that overproduce individual amino acids using glucose as a carbon source.
 Some amino acids are produced by enzymatic conversions of synthetic intermediates.
 2-Aminothiazoline-4-carboxylic acid is an intermediate in one industrial synthesis of L-cysteine for example.
 Aspartic acid is produced by the addition of ammonia to fumarate using a lyase.